 Is virtual learning or computer vision hurting your eyes?

 Today, more and more people (and especially students learning from home) are spending hours in front of computer and tablet screens.
 This can cause serious eye strain and dry eye symptoms.
-Let Dr. Bishop help!
+Let us help!

 What Is Dry Eye?